Kiloutre/TKMovesets/README.md

 # TKMovesets2 0.6 - Moveset export / import /edit

-This project is a work in progress and is still lacking critical features.
+This project is a work in progress and is still lacking many features.

 Tool aimed at replacing and surpassing the old TekkenMovesetExtractor.
 Extract movesets, edit them to your liking and re-import them on the characters you want.